 “This is a dynamic time for the Brown University School of Public Health.
 We are working on ensuring the strength of existing areas of focus and moving to advance new initiatives central to addressing urgent global challenges.
 Important work continues on addiction, aging, and HIV; as we move to create new centers for research, education, and action on pandemic preparedness, climate change, and health data science, combating information disorders, and addressing racism in public health to promote equity,” Dean Jha said.

 Jennifer Nuzzo DrPH, is a long-time academic and policy leader with strong connections to those on the front lines of pandemics.
 For more than a decade – and long before COVID-19 – Nuzzo has been a leader in seminal work around pandemic preparedness.
-She engages effectively across disciplines, across sectors, and at the Pandemic Preparedness Center being created at SPH, she will lead efforts to bring together people from different backgrounds and specialties to work together for progress on these complex problems, and to educate students training in public health who must understand how pandemics affect societies.
+She engages effectively across disciplines, across sectors, and at the Pandemic Center being created at SPH, she will lead efforts to bring together people from different backgrounds and specialties to work together for progress on these complex problems, and to educate students training in public health who must understand how pandemics affect societies.

 “COVID-19 has extracted unprecedented tolls on our health and all of society.
 And yet, as challenging as the ongoing pandemic has been, we know that the risk of more pandemics grows each year.
 We must be ready.
 We can’t emerge from this crisis to simply repeat our mistakes,” said Nuzzo.
 “It’s time for new thinking, new collaborations and new research of what it means to be prepared.
-Building on the impactful pandemics work already underway at Brown SPH, a new Center for Pandemic Preparedness and Response can redefine preparedness in a way that captures the extraordinary lessons from COVID-19, as well as improve understanding of what it means to be ready for other not yet seen threats.”
+Building on the impactful pandemics work already underway at Brown SPH, a new Pandemic Center can redefine preparedness in a way that captures the extraordinary lessons from COVID-19, as well as improve understanding of what it means to be ready for other not yet seen threats.”

 Scott Rivkees MD, was on Florida’s and the nation’s front lines in the fight against COVID-19, interacting with local, state and federal partners.
 He was engaged in the development and implementation of strategies to slow the spread of the pandemic, improve healthcare, and encourage vaccinations.
 He brings unique, real-time, real-life public health and policy experience to Brown.